johnpark144/DoorToDoor_project--Nextjs_FireBase_TS/README.md

 - Map (leaflet, OpenStreetMap)
 - Search Address and Locate a pin in the Map
 - Edit Mode
-1) Date pick from Calender and input the Date (Default : today)
+1. Date pick from Calender and input the Date (Default : today)
-2) Switch Marker Color (Blue marker or Green marker)
+2. Switch Marker Color (Blue marker or Green marker)
-3) Putting marker on the Map and Save it
+3. Putting marker on the Map and Save it
-4) Cancel
+4. Cancel
-5) Return
+5. Return
 - Popup on marker (Date, Timeago, Pointer's Name, Info that Pointer input)
 - Popup Edit Mode (Edit Info, Delete Marker -> only In case of you being Pointer)
+- Marker opacity : over 6 month ->  0.6 / over 1 year ->  0.3 / over 1 year -> disapear

 # Sample pictures